Sugar and IBS: 10 interesting Facts you Should Know.

 High fructose in Honey may hurt your IBS.
 The same goes for many fruits, so it is difficult to track every food.
 The process of dealing with sugar and IBS needs trial and error.
 Every IBS patient is different.

-Here are a summary of different sugar types and their effect on your IBS:
+Here is a summary of different sugar types and their effect on your IBS:

 |Sugar type||Found in||Effect on IBS|